-Watercolorist, and next Creative Catalyst Artist, Dan Marshall, has traveled the world in his first career as a successful tattoo artist.
+Watercolorist, Dan Marshall, ("Cityscapes in Watercolor") has traveled the world in his first career as a successful tattoo artist.
 This travel allowed him the frequent opportunity to paint the scenes he found.
 When he discovered watercolor, working plein air was a natural fit.
 Today Dan is an avid plein air painter, producing the majority of his work outside and on location.
 This has helped him to develop a confident style with an immediacy and freshness infused into each painting.

 What are the steps you go through when you paint?
 How does this process (if it does) change between plein air and studio painting?